 WorkManager (Plugin)

-If you need more control over the background tasks, you can use the ‘workmanager’ plugin.
+If you are keen to learn about Flutter run background task, you should continue reading.
+Also, if you need more control over the background tasks, you can use the ‘workmanager’ plugin.
 This plugin provides a unified API for scheduling background tasks on both Android and iOS.
+It works similar to Flutter run function in background.
 WorkManager supports various constraints and allows you to schedule tasks with specific requirements, such as network connectivity or charging status.
 Here’s how you can use it.

 // Example of using workmanager plugin